robin-raymond/zax.io/warnings-errors.md

 * `error` - forces enabled warnings to be treated as an error for all statements that follow
 * `warning` - forces enabled warnings to be treated as merely a warning for all statements that follow
 * `lock` - disallows any imported module from changing a warning state
-* `unlock` - allows any imported module from changing a warning state
+* `unlock` - allows any imported module to change a warning state

 ````zax